uttam1107/first/README.md

 # first
-this is my new repo
+this is my new repo.
+uttam is owner of this repo.